di-wendy/Red-Wine-Udacity-Di-Wang/README.md

-# Red-Wine-Udacity-Di-Wang
+# Tutorial

-This is a Udacity project about facotrs affecting wine quality.
+This is my tutorial repository.